Interactive Group Activities

 5 W'S: Poster board with the 5 W's for class discussion and filling in the answers during the discussion: Who - (Jesus and followers, etc); What - (Celebration - Passover); Where - (Jerusalem.... on the streets); Why - (Jesus was coming, or to get a donkey, or to celebrate the King); and When - (Shouted Hosanna just before they shouted Crucify Him days later because he wasn't the King they wanted, etc).

 "HOSANNA/SAVE NOW" Craft: Have children decorate a small colored bag (purchased very inexpensively in craft sections) with HOSANNA....
-SAVE NOW, stickers, etc and place a couple of small musical instruments that were used at the beginning of the lesson (found in birthday sections of the stores - such as the "horn blower/noise makers" or $ store harmonica's, etc).
+SAVE NOW, stickers, etc and place a couple of small musical instruments that were used at the beginning of the lesson (found in birthday sections of the stores - such as the "horn blower/noise makers" or harmonica's, etc).
 The Bible verse can be printed on the back of the paper bag for children to memorize during the week!

 MUSIC IN ACTION: Sing "Hallelu, Hallelu" with hands waving over heads during the "Hallelu" and the music instruments shaking during the "Praise ye the Lord".
 Another activity that children like on this song is to divide into two groups and when you get to the refrain, have one group stand and sing, "Hallelu, hallelu, hallelu, hallelujah".
 They sit down as the other group stands and sings "Praise ye the Lord."
 Continue alternating in this manner until the last "Praise ye the Lord" which all stand and sing together.
 (Song sheet and mp3 accompaniment is provided below.)